introsdeProject194513/Documentation/README.md

 # Documentation
-Documentation for the IntroSDE project
+The documentation for the IntroSDE project is in the [[Wiki|https://github.com/introsdeProject194513/Documentation/wiki]] section